-The primary concerns for any dog breeder must be health, temperament and conformation; but who can deny that the outward appearance of a Goldendoodle pulls at our heartstrings!
-With careful breeding, breeders can now produce litters with predictable coat types and shedding propensities.
+The primary concerns for any dog breeder must be health, temperament, and conformation, but who can deny that the outward appearance of a Goldendoodle pulls at our heartstrings!
+With careful selection, breeders can now produce litters with predictable coat types and shedding propensities.

 Length (FGF5 gene)

-The coat length gene determines whether a dog has a long (L) or short (S) coat.
-Although long coats are recessive, because both Goldendoodle parent breeds are long-coated, all Goldendoodles carry two genes for long coat (L/L).
-Since short coat is dominant, if a dog carries a gene for the short gene (S/L) their coat would be short.
-This is why some Labradoodles have short coats in the early generations, whereas Goldendoodles do not.
+The gene for coat length determines whether a dog has a long (L) or short (S) coat.
+Both Goldendoodle parent breeds are long-coated, therefore, all Goldendoodles carry two genes for long coat (L/L).
+The allele for short coat is dominant.
+If a dog carries 1 allele for the short gene (S/L) their coat would be short.
+This is why some of the early generations of Labradoodles have short coats whereas Goldendoodles do not.

 Curl (KRT71 gene)

-As you can see above, a Goldendoodle’s coat can have different amounts of curl.
-They inherit their number of curl genes from their parents.
-Typically a Goldendoodle that is curly is +/+ for curl, a flat or straight dog is -/- for curl, a dog with a wavy or loose curl coat is +/-.
-Since a wavy coated Goldendoodle can carry a curl gene (+/-), two wavy Goldendoodles bred together can produce all three coat types – curly, wavy, and straight.
+A Goldendoodle’s coat can have various amounts of curl.
+They inherit the curl alleles from their parents.
+Typically, a Goldendoodle that is curly is +/+ for curl gene, +/- is a wavy or loose curl coat, and -/- is a straight coat.
+Since a wavy coated Goldendoodle can carry a curl gene (+/-), two wavy Goldendoodles bred together can produce all three coat types: curly, wavy, and straight.
 If a breeder tests the parent dogs for the curl gene, they can better predict the appearance of their puppies.

-What are Furnishings and Improper coat (gene RSP02)?
+What are Furnishings and Flat coat (gene RSP02)?

 The Goldendoodles below lack “furnishings” and will shed more than a Goldendoodle with furnishings.

-As you can see, there is a lot of science that goes into the selection of breeding mates to produce the ideal Goldendoodle.
-The Goldendoodle Association supports its Member breeders by providing access to the latest research and guidance from experts in fields such as breed development, canine reproduction, and puppy development.
-GANA’s goal is to guide the development of the Goldendoodle breed in the best possible way using current science and technology available to enhance health, raise puppies with the best possible temperaments, and avoid the mistakes of many of the AKC breeds regarding genetic diversity.
+Thoughtful selection of breeding mates is necessary to produce the ideal Goldendoodle.
+GANA supports its member breeders by providing access to the latest scientific research and guidance from experts in fields such as breed development, canine reproduction, and puppy development.
+GANA’s goal is to guide the development of the Goldendoodle breed in the best possible way using current science and technology to enhance health, raise puppies with the best possible temperaments, and continue to promote genetic diversity to improve the breed.